 If you are interested in undertaking a two-year option, you can consider the Master of Professional Accounting Advanced.

-Course Learning Outcomes
+Course Learning Structure

 Course Learning Outcomes are statements of learning achievement that are expressed in terms of what the learner is expected to know, understand and be able to do upon completion of a course.
 Students graduating from this course will be able to demonstrate:

 ||Integrate technical, theoretical and professional knowledge as it relates to accounting, auditing, finance, economics, information systems and relevant law.